kevin143carr/tarpon-installer/README.md

 *checkipaddress = [IF]%hostIP% == 127.0.0.1[THEN]MSGBOX "You are using localhost"[ELSE]MSGBOX "You are not using localhost"*

 ## POPLIST - POPLIST allows a user to populate a list based on a comma delimitted string or file and select one.
-The syntax is: POPLIST "Message in double quotes" INPUTFILE <filename to read> or you can do INPUTLIST "one,two,three,four"\
+SYNTAX: POPLIST "Message in double quotes" INPUTFILE <filename to read> or you can do INPUTLIST "one,two,three,four"\\
 The result selection can be used as a variable of the action key\
 **Example:**
-*getusernames = POPLIST::Please choose a username::INPUTFILE::c:\path\usernames.txt::getusernamesfilevariable*\
+*getusernames1 = POPLIST::Please choose a username::INPUTFILE::c:\path\usernames.txt::getusernamesfilevariable*\
 **Example:**
-*getusernames = POPLIST::Please choose a username::INPUTLIST::"JAMES, FRED, MARY, JOHN"::getusernameslistvariable*
+*getusernames2 = POPLIST::Please choose a username::INPUTLIST::"JAMES, FRED, MARY, JOHN"::getusernameslistvariable*

 dothisactionnext1 = MSGBOX "You chose %getusernamesfilevariable%"\
 dothisactionnext2 = MSGBOX "You chose %getusernameslistvariable%"

 ## IFGOTO - IFGOTO allows you to jump to an index name in the .ini file based on a 1 or 0 condition.
+SYNTAX: IFGOTO::command that returns 0 or 1::indexname\\
 If the condition is '0' then the jump to an index name will happen, this is because many of the linux commands\
 return '0' to indicate true.
 You can modify commands for Windows to return 0 for true;
 If the a goto happens, the execution of the .ini found will continue from that point.\
-**Examples:**
+**Examples:**\
 *checklinuxuserdirectory = IFGOTO::[ -d "/usr/bin" ]; exit $?::iniindexnameyouwanttojumpto*\
 *checkwindowsdirectory = IFGOTO::IF EXIST "C:\Windows" (cmd /c exit 0) ELSE (cmd /c exit 1) & cmd /c exit %ERRORLEVEL%::iniindexnameyouwanttojumpto*\

+## IFOPTION - IFOPTION verifies if an option was checked and then if checked, executes the code.
+SYNTAX: IFOPTION::optionname::code to execute\\
+**Examples:**\
+*ifoptiontest1 = IFOPTION::optionpopupmessagelater::echo optionpopupmessagelater must have been checked*\
+*ifoptiontest2 = IFOPTION::optionmakeadirectory::echo optionmakeadirectory must have been checked*\
+*ifoptiontest3 = IFOPTION::optionporkythepig::echo optionporkythepig must have been checked*\

 ## EXEC_PYFUNC - EXEC_PYFUNC allows you to call a function from a .py file regardless of whether python is installed or not.
-The syntax is:  EXEC_PYFUNC::folder_if_any\pythonfiletoexecute.py::name_of_function_to_execute::parameters,seperated,by,commas\
+SYNTAX:  EXEC_PYFUNC::folder_if_any\pythonfiletoexecute.py::name_of_function_to_execute::parameters,seperated,by,commas\\
 It can only handle string parameters right now!\
 **Example:**\
 executepython = EXEC_PYFUNC::sample-python-scripts\reminder.py::popup_message::"I Forgot","To Eat","Breakfast"